Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 #### Preparation

-•If not completed already, **carefully** pool 5 uL of each gene's corresponding sample into the same well of a half skirt plate before continuing
+•If not completed already, **carefully** pool an equal amount of each gene's corresponding sample into the same well of a half skirt plate to reach a total of 30 μl before continuing

 •Add appropriate volume of DNA as obtained from gDNA dilution calculator to each well of a 96-well PCR plate so that the total input amount (100 - 1000 ng) is within the desired range.
 If DNA volume <30 μl, add nuclease-free molecular grade water to the DNA samples to bring the total volume to 30 μl.
 Add DNA to the molecular-grade water and mix well by gently pipetting approximately 5-10 times